Teacher Workshops

 UNDERWATER ROBOTICS FOR TEACHERS

-See this workshop video feature from our friends at NOAA Teacher-at-Sea Alumni Association and this article feature from our workshop sponsor at Georgia Institute of Technology.
+Click on this workshop video feature from our friends at NOAA Teacher-at-Sea Alumni Association, and this article feature link from our workshop sponsor at Georgia Institute of Technology.

 Our marine technology educator workshops feature in-depth review of simple circuits, switches and soldering of electrical component parts and circuit boards, frame building of submersible vehicles, and test piloting.
 Workshop participants take home a remotely operated vehicle (ROV) kit to help prepare a student team for the Gray’s Reef Southeast MATE ROV Competition.